-- Integrated light-source architectures: in this case direct-modulated light sources and detectors are integrated on the CPU.
-The main disadvantage is the large on-die power consumption/heat dissipation, and the significant integration challenges. - External light-source architectures: these implementations use off-die light sources on the package or board, and ondie modulators and detectors.
-The main advantage is that the laser power is off-die.
-The main disadvantage is the manufacturing complexity and the high coupling losses to bring the light into the chip.
+- Integrated light source architectures-In this case there are multiple on-die directly modulated light sources (e.g., VCSELS) and on-die detectors.
+The main disadvantage is the large on-die power consumption/heat dissipation of the sources, and the significant challenges with integrating fast efficient CMOS-compatible light sources. - External light source architectures-These are implementations that utilize one or a few off-die light sources on the package or the board, and on-die modulators and detectors.
+The main advantage of this family of architectures is that the laser power is off-die (i.e., does not have to be delivered through the die).
+The main disadvantage is the coupling losses to bring the light into the chip.

-In both cases above, wavelength-specific filters/modulators can be used to implement multiplexing, which enables multiple independent signals transmitted in each waveguide.
+In both cases above, wavelength-specific filters/modulators can be used to implement multiplexing, which enables multiple independent signals transmitted in each channel.